The Solent Forum

 Sediment Sampling of the Seabed

 Applications for marine licences which require analysis for chemical, physical and biological determinands must have an associated sample plan agreed in advance by the MMO.
-From 1 April 2018, the MMO only accepts requests and provides responses for sample plans to applicants through its Marine Case Management System (MCMS) online portal.
+Guidance is available in the Marine Licensing: sediment analysis and sample plans on the MMO webpages.

 Case Studies